Roast pumpkin pasta with burnt butter sage leaves

 |Serves||Cook time||Prep time||Total time|

-With that in mind, I bring you my roast pumpkin pasta with burnt butter sage leaves.
-Comfort food at its best.
+This roast pumpkin pasta with burnt butter sage leaves is comfort food at its best.
 The butternut pumpkin has a beautiful sweetness that is lifted with the nuttiness from the burnt butter sage leaves.
 And if you like, balanced out from the goats cheese.
+Hello Autumn.

 500 g butternut pumpkin